jasonmit/atom-language-js-inline-hbs/README.md

 ## Known Limitation

-You must import `htmlbars-inline-precompile` as `hbs`.  `hbs` is not dynamic but I'd be willing to accept a PR that makes it so.
+You must import `htmlbars-inline-precompile` as `hbs`, i.e, `import hbs from 'htmlbars-inline-precompile';`

+The `hbs` part of the import statement is not yet dynamic -- but I'd be willing to accept a PR to make it so.